 A mission statement is a concise summary of your business’s purpose, values and objectives.
 Developing the right mission statement for your company can be a challenge.
 However, once it’s established, it can serve as your guiding principle.
 A good mission statement can ensure your workforce is aligned and differentiate your company from your competitors.

 The most effective mission statements inspire and educate.
 While the result is a short, concise statement, the process of developing your mission statement can be anything but brief.
-You can choose to involve as many or as few collaborators as you’d like; however, the final message should resonate with everyone at your organization — from the founding team to your frontline workers.
+You can choose to involve as many or as few collaborators as you’d like; however, the final message should resonate with everyone at your organization — from leadership to your frontline workers.

 Follow these steps to craft an effective mission statement: